ianwild/qsl/README.md

 After running out of memory on even _mildly_ complex functions, I wondered if there might be some possible improvements to be made.
-A month was a pretty tight schedule, and meant that I was more or less committed to interpreting directly from the raw CONS cells the user had entered at the REPL prompt.
+A month was a pretty tight schedule, and it meant that I was more or less committed to interpreting directly from the raw CONS cells the user had entered at the REPL prompt.
+This caused a few problems.

 Consider: if `eval` saw `(while (< n 10) (setq n (+ n 1)))`, then